mainhustle/ssh-qr-backup/readme.md

 # SSH Key Backup with QR Codes

 This script provides a secure way to back up SSH keys by compressing them, splitting large files, encoding them into QR codes, and restoring them when needed.
+It is primarily designed for macOS.

 ## Features
 - Compresses SSH private keys using Gzip